 The Department of Health has defined food poverty as 'the inability to afford or to have access to, food to make up a healthy diet'.
 It is important to recognise at the outset that food affordability and food poverty are closely linked to employment, welfare and housing.
 Actions to tackle food poverty will include broader measures to tackle poverty as a whole.
-A recent report of food banks in Sheffield concluded that although access to food is important, the main driver is lack of income and poor performance by the benefits system.(13)(Rapid Review: Food Banks in Sheffield.
-November 2013)
+A recent report of food banks in Sheffield concluded that although access to food is important, the main driver is lack of income and poor performance by the benefits system.

-In the UK, it is estimated that approximately 4 million people are currently living in food poverty (Food Ethics Council).
+In the UK, it is estimated that approximately 4 million people are currently living in food poverty.
 This equates to approximately 40,000 people in Sheffield.

 Food prices have risen 12% in real terms over the last 5 years.
 As the relative cost of food has risen, low income households have been disproportionately affected.
-Food is often the most flexible item in the budget for people on low incomes and in recent times, with rising food and energy costs, many have had to trade down or skip meals to cope.
+Food is often the most flexible item in the budget for people on low incomes and, with rising food and energy costs, many have had to trade down or skip meals to cope.
 Also, there is a strong temptation for people to eat unhealthily but very cheaply, particularly in the context of discount food retailing and special offers such as 40 frozen sausages for £1.

 In the past 18 months, increasing numbers of people in Sheffield have had to seek food aid, often from food banks.
 There are currently 16 Food Banks in Sheffield, and a number of other projects and charities which feed, or distribute food to those in need.
+One possible consequence of food poverty is malnutrition.
+It encompasses both over nutrition/obesity and under nutrition.
+Malnutrition is both a cause and a consequence of disease.
+Malnourished people visit their GP more often, are admitted to hospital more frequently, stay on the wards for longer, succumb to infections more easily and can even end up being admitted to long-term care and dying unnecessarily.

-SCC, the Clinical Commissioning Group (NHS) and a range of other agencies refer people to food banks on a regular basis.
+Sheffield City Council, the Clinical Commissioning Group (NHS) and a range of other agencies refer people to food banks on a regular basis.
 There are practical ways in which Sheffield City Council and partners can support food banks in the short term.
 However, we must take care that this emergency provision does not become the solution to food poverty.
 Longer term action should focus on tackling poverty and eliminating the need for food banks.